nicc777/learning-kubernetes-basics/README.md

 8d548a8d6a9c        none                null                local
 ```

-If the file exists and you see output, then everything is ready for setting up the final build job.
+If the files exists and you see output, then everything is ready for setting up the final build job.

 # 4. Setup

-TODO
+The initial setup of the `Cool App` source will be manual.
+I hope to use a trigger of sorts at later stage.